Skip to main content

 What causes vitamin D deficiency?

-• Your body has an increased need for vitamin D.
+• Has an increased need for vitamin D.

-• Your body is unable to make enough vitamin D.
+• Is unable to make enough vitamin D.

-• You don't have enough vitamin D in your diet.
+• Is not getting enough vitamin D in the diet.

 Growing children, pregnant women, and breastfeeding women need extra vitamin D because it is required for growth.
 So, vitamin D deficiency is more likely to develop in the following groups of people: